bitcraze/bitcraze-website/src/applications/human-robot-interaction.md

     <div class="col-md-7">
       <div class="app-feature-row">
         <i class="fa-solid fa-robot"></i>
-        <p class="text-center">Human–Robot Interaction (HRI) examines how people and robots communicate, collaborate, and influence one another.
+        <p>Human–Robot Interaction (HRI) examines how people and robots communicate, collaborate, and influence one another.
 As autonomous systems become increasingly capable, understanding the relationship between human intent, trust, and machine behavior becomes essential.
-The Crazyflie® platform provides a safe, accessible, and highly adaptable environment for studying these interactions in real-world settings.</p>
+The Crazyflie<sup>®</sup> platform provides a safe, accessible, and highly adaptable environment for studying these interactions in real-world settings.</p>
       </div>
       <div class="app-feature-row">
         <i class="fa-solid fa-person-chalkboard"></i>
-        <p class="text-center">Researchers use Crazyflie to investigate how humans supervise, guide, communicate with, and learn from autonomous systems.
+        <p>Researchers use Crazyflie to investigate how humans supervise, guide, communicate with, and learn from autonomous systems.
 Its compact size, open architecture, and support for real-time control make it suitable for experiments ranging from individual interactions to collaborative multi-agent scenarios involving both humans and robots.</p>
       </div>
     </div>
   </div>